KeLiChloe/KeLiChloe.github.io/_pages/publications.md

 </div> -->

 ## Work in Progress
-1. A Human-AI Collaborative Framework for Theory Building in Management Research - with Eric Luis Uhlmann, Phanish Puranam, Spyros Zoumpoulis, and Philip Parker.
+1. A Human-AI Collaborative Framework for Theory Building in Management Research - with Philip Parker, Phanish Puranam, Eric Luis Uhlmann, and Spyros Zoumpoulis.

-2. Outcome-Aware Marketing Segmentation - with Spyros Zoumpoulis, Sandeep Chandukala, and Ernst Osinga.
+2. Decision-Aware Segmentation - with Sandeep Chandukala, Ernst Osinga, and Spyros Zoumpoulis.